 Dileep Opts For A Name Change Again!

 Dileep, the Janapriyanayakan of Malayalam cinema has always been an adherent follower of astrology and numerology.
 As per the latest reports, Dileep has now changed his name once again, on the basis of his numerological chart.
-Interestingly, the actor has added as an extra alphabet to his name and changed it into Dilieep.
+Interestingly, the actor has added an extra alphabet to his name and changed it into Dilieep.

 The Janapriyanayakan's new name was introduced to his fans and Malayalam cinema world through his recently released first look poster from the upcoming Nadhirshah project Keshu Ee Veedinte Nadhan.
 This is the second name change for the actor, who was born as Gopalakrishnan Pillai.
 He had changed his name to Dileep during the beginning of his film career.